ba66e77/wordleSolver/README.md

 # Wordle Solver

 Wordle Solver is a python based application to help solve [Wordle puzzles](https://www.powerlanguage.co.uk/wordle/).
-Using a pre-defined dictionary, it calculates w score for each word based on the prevalence of letters in that word, suggests the highest scored word (currently `arose`), and prompts the user for results of playing that word.
+Using a pre-defined dictionary, it calculates a score for each word based on the prevalence of letters in that word, suggests the highest scored word (currently `arose`), and prompts the user for results of playing that word.
 Then it refines the suggestion based on inputs.

 ## Dictionary.txt
 Words in the dictionary.txt file taken from https://wordfind.com/length/5-letter-words/.
 Thank you, to who ever put that together.